• Skip to main content

 After nearly two decades of doing business analysis work, I'm now ready to pass my knowledge down to the next generation of business analysts.

-Around 2015/2016 I came to the realization that I would eventually "hit the top" of Stage 3 and would need to find the next stage of my career progression to keep myself engaged in my work.
+I came to the realization that I would eventually "hit the top" of my career around 2016/2017 and would need to find the next stage of my career progression to keep myself engaged in my work.

 We eventually re-booted this show into the new version called the BA BLOCKS Podcast.